 How to get to the Langkawi archipelago, in Malaysia

 Langkawi is directly accessed by flights departing from Kuala Lumpur and Penang, in Malaysia, Singapore, and some cities in China.
 In addition to the air routes, you can also reach the island by sea, in boats leaving from Kuala Kedah, Kuala Perlis, and Penang, in Malaysia, and Satun and Koh Lipe in Thailand.

 Where to stay in the Langkawi archipelago, in Malaysia

 Four Seasons (daily rates from MYR 2,400)

-The Four Seasons Langkawi has almost 20 acres and a 1-mile private beach, has two pools - one for adults with private cabanas and one for families - and three restaurants.
-The rooms have Moroccan décor and, depending on the choice, you can have a balcony with sun loungers, private swimming pools or outdoor hot tub.
+The Four Seasons Langkawi has almost 20 acres, a 1-mile private beach, two pools – one for adults with private cabanas and one for families – and three restaurants.
+The rooms have Moroccan décor and, depending on the choice, you can have a balcony with sun loungers, private swimming pools, or an outdoor hot tub.
 The hotel offers bicycles and golf carts for guests to get around the property.